10 Best Day Trips from Orlando You Won’t Want to Miss

 1. New Smyrna Beach

 New Smyrna Beach is about an hour from downtown Orlando (drive 44-W and then I-4 W).
-There are several public parking lots available, or you can park right on the beach.
-Parking fees are usually around $20, regardless of the time you spend at the beach.
-So, make a full day of it.
-The easiest places to park are in the Sand Dunes Lot or on Flagler Avenue.
+Several public parking lots are available, or you can park right on the beach.
+Parking fees are usually around $20, regardless of your time at the beach.

 After spending the day tanning and swimming, eat at The Breakers.
 They serve fresh-caught seafood, so the menu changes daily.
 They also have some of the best cocktails and beer, all with a beach view.